dreamup-ai/image-service/README.md

 # image-service
-A service for managing images in dreamup.ai
+A service for managing images in dreamup.ai.
+It provides a REST API for uploading and downloading images, and supports features such as on-the-fly reformating and resizing.
+It also acts as a read-through cache for web images, in order to reduce the load on upstream (often public) image servers.

 ## Docs